Article written by

-You will also find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, some beverages like tea, and essential oil-infused supplements.
+You will also find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, beverages like tea, and essential oil-infused supplements.

 What Is Limonene?

 When it comes to cannabis, this ultra-aromatic terpene usually appears in strains with fruity, sweet flavoring and smells and makes up about 2 percent of the flower’s dry weight.
-While that might not be a lot compared to the other cannabinoids found in most strains, with THC dominating at between 10-30 percent of the dry weight, it’s still more than enough to make a difference for patients.
+While that might not be a lot compared to the other cannabinoids found in most strains, with THC dominating at 10-30 percent of the dry weight, it’s still more than enough to make a difference for patients.

 While the limonene itself is not psychoactive, it will enhance and change the effects of cannabis just like any other terpene.
 Not only will it add a fruity, refreshing scent and flavor to the cannabis products, but limonene is effective at helping reduce anxiety and improve mood.
 Evidence shows that limonene is an analgesic, anti-cancer, can reduce cholesterol, and is an anti-inflammatory.

 Health Benefits of Limonene

 Limonene has long been used as a naturally occurring, holistic treatment for issues like gallstones, stomach and digestive problems, weight loss, issues related to inflammation, anxiety, and even cancer prevention.

 These benefits come from both internal and external use.
 While smoking cannabis strains and compounds with limonene is an option, it’s just as effective when used on the human body’s most prominent and most visible organs: the skin.

 Creams infused with limonene are shown to be incredibly effective in inflamed and irritated tissues on the skin’s surface.
 Research shows that creams that utilize high doses of limonene are effective for contact dermatitis, exposure to skin-irritating substances, and other skin issues without many side effects of other medications.